andr2z/minimal-zet/README.md

 - Change current `zet`-directory by `zet use <directory name>` (Now all commands affect the current `zet`-directory.
 If you forgot in which one you are, you can check by `zet current`)
 - Create a new note by `zet create <note name>`.
 After you saved the file, a git-commit is automatically triggered
 - The same holds for `zet delete <note name>`
-- Analogously, you can edit a note by `zet edit <note name>`.
+- Analogously, you can edit a note by `zet edit <note name>` or `zet edit <timestamp>`.
 After saving again, the git-commit is optional

 - You can check the total number of notes in the current `zet`-directory by `zet count`

 ## Searching:

 - By `zet find <xyz>` you can trigger a pcre-search for `xyz` in the note titles
 - More sophisticated search options have to be added...
 For now, you can always jump in the current `zet`-directory and "`grep`" your way to your notes.
+For that I suggest aliases of the form `zet use <directory.name> && cd <directory>` in your `.zshrc`/`.bashrc`.

 # Changes summary